eyalk11/compare-my-stocks/README.md

 ⚕️ All this in a web interface!

+🔴 Not planned - all these technical analysis nonsense..

  ###  <p align="center">  ✅ Completely free and open source! ✅  </p>

 ## Running Instructions